JuanJosePG/Alarm_Clock/README.md

 For the GUI, I use Tkinter library.
 The next libraries are used to work with the time of the computer and thus be able to configure the alarm.

 ```
+from tkinter import *
+from tkinter import ttk

 import datetime
 import time
 import winsound